Svary6/Complete-TexTo/README.md

 5. Then the command prompt will prompt you (haha) to wait until you are prompted to speak.

 6. "Listening" means that you may talk.
 Try to talk at a normal pitch and not super fast.
+A headphone icon will show this in the top left.

-7. After a slight bit of not speaking, the program will process your voice, open OpenUtau-TexTo if not already open, and start playing the file
+7. After a slight bit of not speaking, the program will process your voice, open OpenUtau-TexTo if not already open, and start playing the file.
+This is signified by a microphone icon in the top left.

 8. Repeat steps 5-7.